The Golden Globes had a lot to prove — and still have a long way to go

 To be honest, I was hoping Murphy would speak longer during his acceptance speech for the Cecil B. DeMille award – a lifetime achievement honor for one of the most influential comics in film or TV.
 But he offered a short, serious speech where he thanked family, friends and colleagues, before ending with three things he said were the key to success and happiness in Hollywood.

 "Pay your taxes.
 Mind your business.
-And keep Will Smith's wife's name out your mother f—ing mouth!"
+And keep Will Smith's wife's name out your f—ing mouth!"

 Now that's the kind of in-your-face, irreverent funny bit that the Golden Globes could have used a lot more of.